A Champion In The Making…

 Once you have your vision, you have to be disciplined and work towards what you want to achieve.
-The Olympians on TV have spent hours perfecting their skills and we must train to fulfil our destinies too.
-It might mean a bit of self-control and reading your Bible or praying instead of watching that soap opera on TV, or going to church instead of doing sports on a Sunday, but whatever your personal challenge is, you need to “throw off everything that hinders and the sin that so easily entangles, and let us run with perseverance the race marked out for us…” Hebrews 12:1.
+The sporting giants we see on TV have spent hours perfecting their skills and we must train to fulfil our destinies too.
+It might mean a bit of self-control and reading your Bible or praying instead of watching that soap opera on TV, or going to church instead of doing other things on a Sunday, but whatever your personal challenge is, you need to “throw off everything that hinders and the sin that so easily entangles, and let us run with perseverance the race marked out for us…” (Hebrews 12:1).

 4 Find yourself a great coach

 Jesus is our ultimate coach, but we should find mature Christians to mentor us in our daily Christian life.
 All of the best sports people have great coaches and the Bible says that “everyone who is fully trained will be like his teacher.”
 (Like 6:40b)